hiattp/splitwise.nvim/README.md

   - Rows limited per current column (`max_rows`)
   - New split is created on the side you moved toward and focus moves into it
 - Resize at edges when creation is disallowed (or max reached)
+- **Auto-resize focused windows** to golden ratio (~65%) on navigation
+  - Resizes in the same plane of movement (horizontal for left/right, vertical for up/down)
+  - Only resizes if it makes the focused window larger, never smaller
+  - Configurable ratio and can be disabled
 - Optional wrap-around navigation
 - Ignores floating windows and configurable filetypes/buftypes